Perfumes of Singapore

-Company Perfumes of Singapore, owned several fragrance brands, but somehow Singapore Girl become very popular and even today, it is sometimes seen being sold at various antique auctions, online and offline.
+Perfumes of Singapore owned several fragrance brands, but somehow Singapore Girl become very popular and even today, it is sometimes seen being sold at various antique auctions, online and offline.
 It was sold in most stores, malls and onboard Singapore Airlines.

 Perfumes Of The Orient

 Christina Stone and Jeffrey Stone founded Perfumes of the Orient in 1962.
 Its factories were located in Jurong and Petaling Jaya, Malaysia.